Second Hand News: Recording

+Around late May, Buckingham suggested that Fleetwood play an "aggressive" tom-tom part during the choruses.
+Buckingham mimed the parts for him in the control room, which Caillat described in his 2012 book, Making of Rumours.
+"It looked as if Lindsey was showing Mick how to kill a snake with his bare fists.
+He was screaming out the drumbeats with his voice, while his arms flailed wildly in rhythm.
+It was a very young and aggressive drum part, much in keeping with the bass part he wanted to get from John."
+After five to six takes, Fleetwood suggested that Buckingham record the part to demonstrate how it should be played.
+Upon hearing the playback, Fleetwood decided that Buckingham was better equipped to record the tom-tom fills.
+During the same day, Fleetwood spent several hours overdubbing some splash cymbal crashes; the band later kept the cymbal ad-libs they believed sounded the best, although Fleetwood later expressed his disappointment over the final result.
+"My version is in very random places.
+They don’t really make any sense.
+They’re in time, but they’re in very odd places, and they’re not uniform."

-During the guitar solo, the band overlaid a wordless vocal to enhance the effect.
+During the guitar solo, Buckingham overlaid a wordless vocal to enhance the effect.
 Music journalist Chuck Eddy uses this as a prime example of rock musicians using vocals as a bassline.
 According to author Cath Carroll, Buckingham's "syncopated scat singing" on this part and his singing on the "vigorous chorus" provides energy to the song.
 Carroll also praises Mick Fleetwood's drumming on the chorus as being some of his best.
 Carroll sums up the song by stating that "the romping acoustic guitars, pounding piano, and vigorous vocals combine in the final mix as an exuberant and hyper-rhythmic whole."

 Critical reception

 Pitchfork critic Jessica Hopper describes "Second Hand News" as "perhaps the most euphoric ode to rebound chicks ever written."
 She describes it as being similar to the hit single "Go Your Own Way" in being "upbeat but totally fuck you."
 Rolling Stone magazine critic John Swenson claimed that "Second Hand News" was almost as good as "Go Your Own Way."
 He says that despite being about the breakup of his relationship with Nicks, the song is "anything but morose, and completely outdoes the Eagles in the kiss-off genre."
 Musically, Swenson claims that "the chunking acoustic guitar rhythm carries the song to a joyful chorus," resulting in "timeless pop harmony."
 Hoye considers "Second Hand News" to be an example of one of the lesser-known songs on Rumours that is "just as great as the hits."
 Author Tracie Ratiner describes "Second Hand News" as one of Fleetwood Mac's "trademark songs."
 BBC critic Daryl Easlea calls the refrain "euphoric."
 Classic Rock History critic Millie Zeiler rated it Buckingham's 4th best song with Fleetwood Mac.